Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: An introduction to Hamiltonian Mechanics

 \subsubsection{Basic concepts}

 In the context of physics, the degrees of freedom of a system are defined as the minimum number of independent scalar values that are required to determine the position of the particles within a given space.
-In Newtonian mechanics, the position of $n$ particles moving without any constraint can be determined by using $n$ position vectors, resulting in a total of $3n$ degrees of freedom.
+In Newtonian mechanics, the position of $n$ particles moving without constraints can be determined by using $n$ position vectors, resulting in a total of $3n$ degrees of freedom.
 This is discussed in greater detail in the \hyperref[appA]{Appendix}.

-The generalized coordinates are a set of parameters $q_{1},q_{2},...,q_{s}$ that allow us to determine in an univocal way the position of the particles in space, generally these parameters are physical magnitudes, that is to say measurable properties, like the position in an axis of coordinates, angles, distances, etc.
+The generalized coordinates are a set of parameters $q_{1},q_{2},...,q_{s}$ that allow us to determine in an uniquely way the position of the particles in space, generally these parameters are typically measurable physical quantities, including positions along coordinate axes, angles, and distances.